-- 2.20 The relevant local policy document for West Berkshire is presented in the Local Plan, which is part of the Core Strategy Development Plan Document (DPD).
-The Core Strategy (adopted on 16 July 2012) forms part of the Local Plan for the district. - 2.21 The Core Strategy is a development plan document which sets out WBC's overall planning strategy to 2026.
+- 2.27 However, until the Local Plan review has been concluded and the new Local Plan adopted, the following documents and saved Policies are current. - 2.28 The relevant local policy document for West Berkshire is presented in the Local Plan, which is part of the Core Strategy Development Plan Document (DPD).
+The Core Strategy (adopted on 16 July 2012) forms part of the Local Plan for the district. - 2.29 The Core Strategy is a development plan document which sets out WBC's overall planning strategy to 2026.
 It explains its vision for the area, and how it will be delivered.
-It also provides a framework for more detailed policies which will be contained in future development plan documents prepared as part of the Local Plan. - 2.22 Local policy for air quality is part of the saved policies from the West Berkshire District Local Plan (1991-2006) Environmental Nuisance and Pollution Control (OVS.
+It also provides a framework for more detailed policies which will be contained in future development plan documents prepared as part of the Local Plan. - 2.30 Local policy for air quality is part of the saved policies from the West Berkshire District Local Plan (1991-2006) Environmental Nuisance and Pollution Control (OVS.
 5).
 The Local Planning Authority needs to be satisfied that proposals for development will not have significant adverse environmental impacts. - Saved Local Plan Policy LD3 states: "Development proposals will only be permitted where they do not give rise to an unacceptable impact on the environment, including serious harm to the character or appearance of an area, or the amenities of neighbouring land uses". - Saved Local Plan Policy EN2 seeks protection from environmental nuisance.
 "Development should not give rise to unacceptable levels of noise, smell, dust, fumes, light or noxious emissions affecting areas beyond the site boundary, or to unacceptable levels of air or water pollution.
 In addition, uses sensitive to disturbance such as new houses, schools or hospitals should not be located in areas already subject to unacceptable levels of environmental nuisance.
 In areas affected by high noise levels, developments should be designed to minimise the nuisance which may be caused to future occupiers."